pguidry17/cybersecurity-portfolio/linux-log-analysis/ssh-bruteforce-detection/README.md

 ## Overview

-This lab demonstrates a simulated SSH brute-force / invalid-user attack against an Ubuntu Linux system and the detection of that activity through native Linux authentication logs.
-The purpose of this project is to showcase hands-on SOC-relevant skills including system configuration, log analysis, network troubleshooting, and incident-style investigation.
+This lab demonstrates a simulated SSH brute-force / invalid-user attack against an Ubuntu Linux system and the detection of that activity through Linux authentication logs.
+The purpose of this project is to showcase SOC-relevant skills including system configuration, log analysis, network troubleshooting, and incident-style investigation.

-This project was built to mirror how a security analyst would observe, validate, and explain suspicious authentication activity in a real environment.
+This project mirrors how a security analyst would observe, validate, and explain suspicious authentication activity in a real environment.

 ---